alexscheelmeyer/docker-wrap/README.md

  - `imageName`: the name of that image
  - `createdAt`: a `Date` with the time of when the container was created
  - `startedAt`: a `Date` with the time of when the container was started
- - `state`: a string description of the container state, typicallu "running" or "exited"
+ - `state`: a string description of the container state, typically "running" or "exited"

 ### `images` Command
 This wraps `docker images` and allows you to get the list of images: